KxSystems/docs/docs/ml/toolkit/xval.md

 :fontawesome-brands-github:
 [KxSystems/ml/xval](https://github.com/kxsystems/ml/tree/master/xval/)

-The `.ml.xv`, `.ml.gs` and `.ml.rs` namespaces contain functions related to cross validation, grid search, random search and sobol-random search algorithms (more information on [Sobol sequences](https://en.wikipedia.org/wiki/Sobol_sequence)).
-These algorithms test how robust or stable a model is to changes in the volume of data or the specific subsets of data used for validation.
+The `.ml.xv`, `.ml.gs` and `.ml.rs` namespaces contain functions related to cross validation, grid search, random/sobol-random search algorithms respectively.
+These algorithms are used in machine learning to test how robust or stable a model is to changes in the volume of data or to the specific subsets of data used for model generation.

-For grid search, users must specify values for a number of hyperparameters, where a model will be build using every possible combination.
-In the case of random and sobol, a user only needs to specify the type of hyperparameter search space, along with the lower and upper bounds and the number of hyperparameter sets to generate.
-These sets are then randomly chosen within the given hyperparameter space using either pseudo-random or sobol-random numbers.

 Within the following examples, `.ml.xv.fitscore` is used extensively to fit models and return the score achieved on validation/test data.
 This function can be replaced by a user-defined alternative for tailored applications, e.g. a function to fit on training data and predict outputs for new data.